 Why use Saxon Math?

-Saxon Math is a research proven math curriculum developed in the 1980s by John Saxon.
+Saxon Math is a research proven math curriculum developed in the 1980's by John Saxon.
 The Saxon approach is unique in that, instead of massing instruction, practice, and assessments, Saxon distributes them throughout the lessons and school year.
 Most math programs use a massed approach, whereby instruction, practice, and assessment of a skill or concept occur within a short period of time and are usually clustered within a single chapter or unit.
-Research has shown that Incremental Development, Distributed Practice, and Cumulative Assesment is superior to all other teaching methods, increasing longterm retention and recall speed which naturally leads to higher standardized test scores.
-However, most curriculums do not use this method because it is more difficult to teach and requires continual re-teaching of previously learned concepts.
+Research has shown that Incremental Development, Distributed Practice, and Cumulative Assessment is superior to all other teaching methods, increasing long-term retention and recall speed which naturally leads to higher standardized test scores.
+However, most curricula do not use this method because it is more difficult to teach and requires continual re-teaching of previously learned concepts.
 As an experienced Saxon teacher, Dr. Shormann provides comprehensive lectures in a format that is easy to re-teach forgotten or missed concepts.
-Find out more about John Saxon and his shaking of the educrat foundations with his wildly successful math curriculum on Dr. Shormann's blog here.
+Find out more about John Saxon and his shaking of the educratic foundations with his wildly successful math curriculum on Dr. Shormann's blog here

 Where should I place my child?

 If your child has done well in their previous course and it is a fairly rigorous curriculum, such as A Beka, Horizons, or Bob Jones, your child should be able to transition directly into Saxon at the appropriate grade level.
 If your child has struggled with math in the past, has been in public school, or you have other concerns, we recommend taking the placement test.
 We also offer a free consulting service to help you chart a course of success for your child.

 Saxon Math 8/7 vs Algebra 1/2